-Cell signaling is the process of cells communicating with other cells within the body, or with the external environment.
+Cell signaling is the process of cellular communication within the body driven by cells releasing and receiving hormones and other signaling molecules.
 As a process, cell signaling refers to a vast network of communication between, and within, each cell of our body.
-With cell signaling, cells are able to coordinate within large, multicellular organisms.
+Cell signaling enables coordination within multicellular organisms.

 Cell signaling can occur through a number of different pathways, but the overall theme is that the actions of one cell influence the function of another.
 Cell signaling is needed by multicellular organisms to coordinate a wide variety of functions.
 Nerve cells must communicate with muscle cells to create movement, immune cells must avoid destroying cells of the body, and cells must organize during the development of a baby.

 Some forms of cell signaling are intracellular, while others are intercellular.
 Intracellular signals are produced by the same cell that receives the signal.
 On the other hand, intercellular signals can travel all throughout the body.
 This allows certain glands within the body to produce signals which take action on many different tissues across the body.
 Each target cell will have the required receptors, as in the image below: